 My youngster, “Valor”, was born in May 2017 and is learning the ropes too.
 He’s a bit of a goofball but is doing well and should be a great agility dog!

 Skye, age 11 running at Cynosport

-We provide dog training services for Agility, Puppy and Adult Foundations, K9 Nosework and Tricks.
+We provide dog training services for Agility, K9 Ninjas, Puppy Foundations, Adult Problem Solving, K9 Nosework and Tricks.
 We're located in Central, SC and though we are new to the area, we bring 20+ years of training experience.
 We look forward to working with all our dog loving clients!